ietf-wg-privacypass/base-drafts/draft-davidson-pp-architecture.md

 We recommend that Privacy Pass secret keys are rotated from anywhere between 1 and 12 weeks.
-With an active user-base, a week gives a fairly large window for clients to participate in the Privacy Pass protocol and thus enjoy the privacy guarantees of being part of a larger group.
+With an active user-base, a week gives a fairly large window for clients to participate in the Privacy Pass protocol and thus enjoy the anonymity guarantees of being part of a larger group.
 The low ceiling of 12 weeks prevents a key compromise from being too destructive.
 If a server realizes that a key compromise has occurred then the server should revoke the previous key in the trusted registry